Propaganda model: Anti-Communism and fear

 The fifth and final news filter that Herman and Chomsky identified was 'anti-communism'.
 Manufacturing Consent was written during the Cold War.
 Chomsky updated the model as "fear", often as 'the enemy' or an 'evil dictator' such as Colonel Gaddafi, Paul Biya, Saddam Hussein, Slobodan Milosevic, or Vladimir Putin.
 This is exemplified in British tabloid headlines of 'Smash Saddam!' and 'Clobba Slobba!'.
 The same is said to extend to mainstream reporting of environmentalists as 'eco-terrorists'.
 The Sunday Times ran a series of articles in 1999 accusing activists from the non-violent direct action group Reclaim The Streets of stocking up on CS gas and stun guns.

 Anti-ideologies exploit public fear and hatred of groups that pose a potential threat, either real, exaggerated or imagined.
 Communism once posed the primary threat according to the model.
 Communism and socialism were portrayed by their detractors as endangering freedoms of speech, movement, the press and so forth.
 They argue that such a portrayal was often used as a means to silence voices critical of elite interests.
 Chomsky argues that since the end of the Cold War (1991), anticommunism was replaced by the "War on Terror", as the major social control mechanism: "Anti-communism has receded as an ideological factor in the Western media, but it is not dead...
 The 'war on terror' has provided a useful substitute for the Soviet Menace."
 Following the events of September 11, 2001, some scholars agree that Islamophobia is replacing anti-communism as a new source of public fear.
-Herman and Chomsky themselves conceded, in an interview given in 2009, that the popularity of 'anti-communism' as a news filter is slowly decreasing in favor of other more contemporary ideologies such as 'anti-terrorism'.
+Herman and Chomsky noted, in an interview given in 2009, that the popularity of 'anti-communism' as a news filter is slowly decreasing in favor of other more contemporary ideologies such as 'anti-terrorism'.